Finnish Tatars: Ethnic Composition

 The Finnish Tatars are Mishars, and thus, Volga Tatars.
 The ethnic formation of Mishar Tatars has no consensus and their culture has been influenced by for example Russian and Mordvan tradition.
 The Mishars in Finland were also influenced by Turkish culture during the 1900s.
-Researchers such as Antero Leitzinger and Alimdzhan Orlov have stated, that while features of many different so called foreign influences can be found in Mishar culture, are they still one of the "purest representatives" of ancient Turkic Kipchaks today.Leitzinger 1996, pp. 15–45.
+Researchers such as Antero Leitzinger and Alimdzhan Orlov have stated, that while features of many different so called foreign influences can be found in Mishar culture, are they still one of the "purest representatives" of ancient Turkic Kipchaks today.

-As of 2020, the community consists approximately 600700 members.
+As of 2020, the community consists approximately 600-700 members.
 Most Tatars live in the cities of Helsinki, Tampere, Turku and Järvenpää.

-The Tatars themselves generally think they have conserved their cultural identity very well, but at the same time, worries of its future have been raised.
-Some anonymous quotes from the members of the community;
+The Tatars themselves generally think they have conserved their cultural identity very well, but at the same time, worries about its future and assimilation have been raised.